-Chatham’s top-secret role in defeating the Germans during World War II comes alive this summer as we pay homage to the 70th anniversary of the war’s end.
+Chatham’s top-secret role in defeating the Germans during World War II came alive this summer as we remembered the 70th anniversary of the war’s end.

-A new interactive display features both a real German Enigma-cypher machine and an electronic Enigma simulator, which will allow visitors to encrypt and decipher their own messages.
+A new interactive display featured both a real German Enigma-cypher machine and an electronic Enigma simulator, which allowed visitors to encrypt and decipher their own messages.
 The Enigma was a central figure in last year’s Oscar-nominated The Imitation Game.